• Home

 Hero image for app comparisons with the Apple Calendar and Google Calendar logos

-Like with most people, if an event or call isn't in my calendar, I won't be there—and I'll probably have double-booked myself.
-Calendar apps are more or less necessary to keep your life and work on track, and outside of enterprise organizations with their specialized work-focused tools, the two most popular are Google Calendar and Apple Calendar.
+Like most people who claim to be busy, if an event or call isn't in my calendar, I won't be there—and I'll probably have double-booked myself.
+Calendar apps are essential if you want to keep your work and personal lives on track in the modern world, and outside of enterprise organizations with their specialized work-focused tools, the two most popular are Google Calendar and Apple Calendar.

 Because they're the default calendars on the two main smartphone platforms, comparing Google Calendar and Apple Calendar can be a little tricky.
 A lot of people don't really choose one over the other—they go with the one that's available on their phone.
 I've used both quite extensively, though, and I spent some extra time testing the two apps apples to apples (Apples to Googles?) to get a sense of the more nuanced differences.
 Here's what I found.